-2019 is looming, and before you put your feet up and dive headfirst into the Christmas chocolates, you need to get prepared for the year ahead.
+2019 is looming, and before you put your feet up and dive into the Christmas chocolates, you need to get prepared for the year ahead.
+Many small businesses delay planning PR activities due to uncertainty around business plans.

 Here are our top tips to help you on your way: